Updated: June 1, 2022

 With the onset of the 2020 pandemic, children are experiencing high levels of stress.
 Whether you’re looking for preschool yoga poses, easy yoga moves, animal yoga for kids, or relaxation techniques for kids, we hope you now have some great ideas for practicing yoga poses with children!

-About Victoria: Victoria is a yogi-wannabe with a deep passion for freelance writing.
+Victoria Miller is a yogi-wannabe with a deep passion for freelance writing.
 She works as a copywriter with a special interest in blog writing and has a wide breadth of experience in the marketing field.